 Nutrition And The Field Of Oriental Medicine

-The Importance of TCM Nutrition in a Modern Practice
+The Importance of TCM Nutrition in Modern Practice

 Nutrition has long been an integral part of Traditional Chinese Medicine (TCM).
 The Midwest College has identified this branch of TCM as an important specialty, sought by health care consumers, for which we prepare our future graduates.
 The Midwest College’s Oriental Medicine (OM) program is unique in that the concentration in this area is an important focus of the curriculum and clinical experience.

-While completing the Master of Science in Oriental Medicine, you will gain an important concentration in the biomedical concepts of nutrition including the food pyramid and health promoting effects of vitamins and minerals.
+While completing the Master of Science in Oriental Medicine, you will gain an important concentration in the biomedical concepts of nutrition including MyPlate and health promoting effects of vitamins and minerals.
 TCM nutrition, additionally, looks at the energetic characteristics of foods, how they are used based upon an individual’s constitution, and how food affects Zang Fu syndromes.

 After completing the OM program you will be able to augment your acupuncture and herbal treatment with the Chinese system of food therapy.
 In fact, students in the Masters program receive the concurrently awarded degree B.S. in Nutrition with the M.S. degree in Oriental Medicine.